zernie/interview-questions/README.md

 **Clients should not be forced to depend upon interfaces that they do not use.**

 #### Dependency Inversion Principle
+High level modules (or classes) should not depend upon low level modules.
+Both should depend on abstractions.
+Abstractions should not depend upon details.
+Details should depend upon abstractions.

 ### SLAP
 Single Level of Abstraction Principle